avkonst/hookstate/docs/index/docs/04-nested-state.md

 ### Setting new state value

-Let's consider we have got the following state:
+Let's consider the following state:

 ```tsx
 const state = useState({ a: 1, b: 2 })
 ```

-One of the state methods is `set`, which is used to set new state value.
+One of the state methods is `set`, which is used to set the new state value.

 ```tsx
 state.set({ a: 2, b: 3 })
 ```

-New state value can be also a function, which returns new value taking the previous one:
+New state value can be also a function, which returns new value and accepts the previous one:

 ```tsx
 state.set(p => { a: p.a + 1, b: p.b - 1 })